InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 #### Example for `skadnhash`

 Used for intermediary SSP to SSP/DSP to DSP connections where a full list SKAdNetwork IDs is required.
 Provided in a compact hash format.
-See <a href="#skadnetwork-ids-hash">SKAdNetwork IDs Hash</a> for more details.
+See <a href="#generating-the-skadnetwork-standard-hash">SKAdNetwork IDs Hash</a> for more details.

 ```
 {